 • Payment must be made in full no later than the date listed on the tuition sheet, prior to service.

-• Returned checks will result in a $10 charge.
+• Late payments and returned checks will both result in a $15 charge.

 • No refunds will be given.

 • There are no multiple child discounts or referral bonuses.

 • Supplementary fees may be added to your regular payment upon request.